Bryan Trottier: Playing career

-Trottier was often referred to as the "glue" on the Islanders team, centring his fellow stars Clark Gillies and Mike Bossy on a line known as "The Trio Grande."
+Trottier was often referred to as the "glue" on the Islanders team, leading his fellow stars Clark Gillies and Mike Bossy on a line known as "The Trio Grande."
 While the 1977–78 season was Bossy's rookie year, the Trio Grande at one point led the NHL in scoring above the top lines of the Montreal Canadiens and the Colorado Rockies.
 Other linemates that played with Trottier included John Tonelli, Bob Bourne and Bob Nystrom.
 Trottier, however, was most known for his dynamic on-ice partnership with Mike Bossy during his prime years with the Islanders until Bossy's early retirement at the end of the 1987 season.

-Undaunted by heavy criticism from fellow Canadians, Trottier chose to play for the United States in the 1984 Canada Cup tournament, after having previously represented Canada in 1981, because he wanted to pay back the country in which he lived and because his wife was American.
+In the leadup to the 1984 Canada Cup, Trottier decided to play for the United States in the tournament, having previously represented Canada in 1981, a decision that earned him boos in exhibition games held in Canada.
+Trottier stated, "Nothing against Canada, but I'd like to play for the U.S. and do something for the country that has been good to me."
 He was able to obtain the necessary U.S. citizenship in July 1984 because he had Métis ancestry on his father's side (Cree/Chippewa).
 His North American Indian Card (for which he qualified because his grandmother was a Chippewa) entitled him to citizenship in both the U.S. and Canada, as well as a U.S. passport, which was all he needed for tournament eligibility.

-Unlike other star centremen, longevity was not Trottier's hallmark.
-Following his 13th season, his skills seemed to deteriorate precipitously, decreasing from 82 points in 1988 to 45 points just one year later, and 24 points in 1990.
-After that low output, Islanders management released Trottier from his contract, believing that his best years were behind him and that younger centers such as Pat LaFontaine and Brent Sutter should get his ice time.
-He ranks second in Islanders history in goals, and first in assists and points.
-It could be noted, however, that even as Trottier's scoring declined, he remained a strong defensive player and team leader.